-- Replenishes and maintains medical supplies.
+- Replenishes and maintains medical supplies through on-campus budget.

 - Reports information to the Director on emergency medical problems; telephone conversations with parents, doctors, students and/or accidents involving SIG students or staff.

-The Summer Institute for the Gifted is an equal opportunity employer.
+Summer Institute for the Gifted is an equal opportunity employer.